puppeteer/puppeteer/README.md

 const browser = await puppeteer.launch({executablePath: '/path/to/Chrome'});
 ```

+You can also use Puppeteer with Firefox Nightly (experimental support).
 See [`Puppeteer.launch()`](https://github.com/puppeteer/puppeteer/blob/v2.1.1/docs/api.md#puppeteerlaunchoptions) for more information.

 See [`this article`](https://www.howtogeek.com/202825/what%E2%80%99s-the-difference-between-chromium-and-chrome/) for a description of the differences between Chromium and Chrome. [`This article`](https://chromium.googlesource.com/chromium/src/+/master/docs/chromium_browser_vs_google_chrome.md) describes some differences for Linux users.

 **3. Creates a fresh user profile**

-Puppeteer creates its own Chromium user profile which it **cleans up on every run**.
+Puppeteer creates its own browser user profile which it **cleans up on every run**.

 <!-- [END runtimesettings] -->